MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 # revoscalepy package

 The **revoscalepy** module is a collection of portable, scalable and distributable Python functions used for analyzing data at scale, at the point of origin.
-It includes data transformation and manipulation, visualization, predictions, and statistical analysis functions.
-You can do descriptive statistics, linear regression, logistic regression, classification and regression trees, and decision forests.
-The library also includes functions for controlling jobs, serializing data, and performing common utility tasks.
+You can use it for descriptive statistics, generalized linear models, logistic regression, classification and regression trees, and decision forests.

 Functions run on the **revoscalepy** interpreter, built on open source Python, but extended to leverage the multithreaded and multinode architecture of the host platform.

-**revoscalepy** runs locally on all platforms and remotely on Spark and SQL Server 2017 with Python.
-On a Spark cluster, for functions that execute on parallel architecture, the workload executes on all available cores and nodes.
-This capability translates into high performance computing for predictive and statistical analysis of big data in your cluster.

 | Package details | |
 |--------|-|